vuejs/vue-cli/docs/plugin-dev-ui.md

 })
 ```

-Then you can specify which files will be read when loading the configuration and then written to (JS files aren't supported yet):
+Then you can specify which files will be read when loading the configuration and then written to:

 ```js
 api.describeConfig({